 Q: How do you protect furniture in storage without climate control?

-A: After you’ve determined that your furniture can withstand the temperature and humidity changes, make sure everything is clean and dry before you store it.
+A: After you’ve determined that your furniture can withstand temperature and humidity changes, make sure everything is clean and dry before you store it.
 Then wrap everything up to ensure it’s safe before storing it off the ground on pallets or cinder blocks.
 Be sure not to cram too many things inside the storage unit, as well.
 You want to maintain some air circulation around the furniture in non-climate-controlled storage.

 Q: How do you store clothes in non-climate-controlled storage?